mgober1/Game/README.md

 - Providing clear and consistent visual, and auditory feedback that indicate the current control scheme and the upcoming changes.
 - Offering different difficulty modes that adjust the speed, complexity, and number of obstacles in the game.
 - Using simple and intuitive user interface elements that are easy to read and navigate.

+Potential Improvements
+In my opinion "better" in terms of interactive design means it improves that game in a way that makes the interaction with the game more seamless, accessible, and engaging to as many people as possible.
+In order to improve this game I will look over each idea listed previously and try to think of a way to improve them.

+User Interaction and Experince:
+1. User Interface (UI)

+- Platforms: The addition of temporary platforms that disappear after the player lands on them would potentially make the game more engaging.